Instagram Reels Not Working? 10 Fixes That Work in 2026

 - Tap again to disable

 Reels should reload immediately.
-This fix worked for us in most of our cellular-failure attempts on iOS 18.
+This fix clears most cellular-related failures on iOS 18.

 #3.
 Clear the Instagram Cache (Android) or Offload the App (iOS)